Surrogate-based cross-correlation for particle image velocimetry: Introduction

 The rest of this paper is arranged as follows.
-The related works with consistent mathematical notations are given in Section~\ref{sec_related_works}.
-Section~\ref{sec_sbcc} describes our SBCC method from the problem modeling to optimization.
+The related works are given in Section~\ref{sec_related_works}.
+Section~\ref{sec_sbcc} describes our SBCC method from the problem formulation to optimization.
 And Section~\ref{sec_exp} demonstrates the performance on synthetic datasets and real PIV images in comparison with baseline methods.
-Finally, the Section~\ref{sec_conclusion} ends the paper with several concluding comments.
+Finally, the Section~\ref{sec_conclusion} remarks the paper with several concluding comments.